andvsilva/blockchain_and_money_MIT/README.md

       - **My answer:**
         - The roles and characteristics of money are essencial to reach the 'sound money' whose intrinsic value is determined by the laws of the markets, the supply and demand laws.
 The sound money allow the individual freedom and prosperity to the society.
-Today the sound money in one global digital economy will change the way the society works, allowing more people to participate in the financial world, thanks to the technology capable to reproduce the roles and caracteristics of the physical money in a digital world.
+Today, the sound money in one global digital economy will change the way the society works, allowing more people to participate in the financial world, thanks to the technology capable to reproduce the roles and caracteristics of the physical money in a digital world.

     - 2 - What is fiat currency, what are its ledgers, and how does it fit within the history of money?
       - **My answer:**